asjadsaboor-10p/sm-email-service/README.md

 ## TODO List
-1. Implement logger and push logs to cloudwatch
+1. Implement logger and push logs to cloudwatch or similar service.
 2. Make tslint a little more strict.
 3. Implement API rate limiting
-4. Improve unit test code coverage
-5. Move in-memory cache to centerlized cachine like redis.
-6. Move in-memory cache to centerlized cachine like redis.
+4. Add integration tests
-7. Implement Queue based solution using SQS and lambda , so that  we can push email requests to queue in case all email providers are down.
+5. Implement Queue based solution for eg( SQS and lambda ), so that we can push requests to queue in case all email providers are down.
-8. attach SSL to  aws elastic load balancer and redirect http to https.
+6. attach SSL to  aws elastic load balancer and redirect http to https.